Youth Orchestra

 As a teacher, Dr. Pierce is adept at teaching levels of cellists.
 Her students have received numerous accolades and awards, including winning spots in the prestigious NYO2 festival, first chairs in the UIL All-State orchestra (Texas), and first place in the San Antonio Youth Concerto competition, which included a concerto performance with the San Antonio Symphony.
 She is a Suzuki certified teacher and plans on pursuing her teacher trainer certificate with future plans of opening a Suzuki center at TAMUCC.
 When she is not teaching or playing she is spending time with her wonderful husband Jeff and newly added member of the family, her puppy Luka.

-Cello choir conductor
+Sinfonietta & Cello choirs conductor

-carrie pierce
+dr. carrie pierce

 Support